Fidelisesq/AWS-Cloud-Resume/Documentation.md

  ![DNSSEC Active-2](https://github.com/Fidelisesq/AWS-Cloud-Resume/blob/main/Images%2BVideos/DNSSEC%20Active-2.png)

 #### **Challenges & Strategies**
 Not really a challenge here but I got to discover that AWS WAF won't work with the HTTP API.
-So, I opted for the REST API with WAF to protect it.
-Later on, I placed WAF before my Cloudfront and introduced throttling to my REST API.
+So, instead of just throttling rate, I opted for the REST API with WAF to protect it.
+Later on, I placed WAF before my Cloudfront.
 When WAF worked, using `AWSManagedRules` gave me issues.
 So, I checked the documentation for each rule and discovered the issue was me overriding some rules in my terraform config when the default actions was already set by AWS either as `count` or `block`.
 Secondly, I initially created a KMS key needed for my DNSSEC without an active policy that grants me necessary permission like `PutKeyPolicy` & `Disable + DeleteKey` so it locked me out when I needed to modify `Sign` & `Verify` permission for `Route53`.
 I had to contact `AWS` support for help because I can't modify it nor schedule for deletion.

 ---